CDCgov/cfa-actions/runner-action/README.md

 # Runner Action

+> [!IMPORTANT]
-> [!IMPORTANT] > This action is intended for internal use.
+> This action is intended for internal use.
 This action will not work if you use it in a repository outside of [CDCgov](https://github.com/CDCgov) or [CDCent](https://github.com/cdcent).

 This action allows you to securely run scripts on the Azure Container App runners in the Azure subscription from public runners.
 A Github App is required with 'read' permissions for Actions, Contents, and Metadata on the CDCEnt repo [cfa-cdcgov-actions](https://github.com/cdcent/cfa-cdcgov-actions).
+If you do not have a GitHub App, you can find an [app id](https://portal.azure.com/#view/Microsoft_Azure_KeyVault/ListObjectVersionsRBACBlade/~/overview/objectType/secrets/objectId/https%3A%2F%2Fcfa-predict.vault.azure.net%2Fsecrets%2Fcfa-cdcgov-actions-app-id/vaultResourceUri/%2Fsubscriptions%2Fef340bd6-2809-4635-b18b-7e6583a8803b%2FresourceGroups%2FEXT-EDAV-CFA-PRD%2Fproviders%2FMicrosoft.KeyVault%2Fvaults%2FCFA-Predict/vaultId/%2Fsubscriptions%2Fef340bd6-2809-4635-b18b-7e6583a8803b%2FresourceGroups%2Fext-edav-cfa-prd%2Fproviders%2FMicrosoft.KeyVault%2Fvaults%2FCFA-Predict) and [pem](https://portal.azure.com/#view/Microsoft_Azure_KeyVault/ListObjectVersionsRBACBlade/~/overview/objectType/secrets/objectId/https%3A%2F%2Fcfa-predict.vault.azure.net%2Fsecrets%2Fcfa-cdcgov-actions-private-key/vaultResourceUri/%2Fsubscriptions%2Fef340bd6-2809-4635-b18b-7e6583a8803b%2FresourceGroups%2FEXT-EDAV-CFA-PRD%2Fproviders%2FMicrosoft.KeyVault%2Fvaults%2FCFA-Predict/vaultId/%2Fsubscriptions%2Fef340bd6-2809-4635-b18b-7e6583a8803b%2FresourceGroups%2Fext-edav-cfa-prd%2Fproviders%2FMicrosoft.KeyVault%2Fvaults%2FCFA-Predict) in the CFA Predict Key Vault.

 Behind the scenes, this action encrypts the input script and uses repository_dispatch to pass the script to the cfa-cdcgov-actions repo to run on a self-hosted Azure Container App runner.

 ```mermaid
 sequenceDiagram